 This section describes the intent, standards and guidelines related to height, bulk and massing of blocks and buildings within Candlestick Point.
 Further bulk and massing controls for commercial, residential, retail and parking buildings within Candlestick Center are established in Section 5.3, and shall prevail in the event of conflict with controls established in this Section 4.2.
-This section contains six subsections:
+It contains six five subsections: